emnify/product-docs/docs/services/data-streamer/connection-types.md

 ---
-description: Integrate real-time data streams of your devices and SIMs
+description: Integrate real-time data streams of your devices and SIMs with the emnify multicloud Data Streamer
+slug: /emnify-multicloud-data-streamer-connection-types
 ---

 # Connection types